adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

 title:  "The role of the Front-end Developer"
 date:   2015-03-11 09:00:01
 categories: js frontenddevelopment
+description: Everything you need to know to become a great Front-end Developer.
 ---

 The role of the Front-end developer extends far beyond translating  designs into code.
 They should be heavily involved in many other aspects of the design and development process...